 Choosing between an open and closed adoption is a personal decision that depends on many factors, including:

-• The age and developmental stage of the child
+- The age and developmental stage of the adopted child

 Ultimately, the most important factor is what is best for the child.
 Open adoptions can benefit adoptees, including a stronger sense of identity and belonging.
-However, every situation is unique, and what works for one family may not work for another.
+Before the adoption is finalized, remember that every situation is unique, and what works for one family may not work for another.

 Seeking Legal Guidance and Support

-At Smith Family Law, our compassionate and knowledgeable attorneys dedicate themselves to helping families through the adoption process confidently and clearly.
+At Smith & Bledsoe Family Law, our knowledgeable Austin adoption attorneys dedicate themselves to helping families through the adoption process confidently and clearly.
 Whether you are a birth parent considering placing your child for adoption or an adoptive family seeking to grow your family, we are here to provide the personalized guidance and support you need.

-If you have questions about open and closed adoption or any other aspect of the adoption process, we invite you to contact us for a confidential consultation.
-Call 512-764-1044 or contact us online to speak with one of our experienced adoption attorneys.
-We’ll take the time to listen to your story, explain your options, and help you make the best decisions for your family.
+If you have questions about the open and closed adoption process, we invite you to contact us for a confidential consultation.
+Call (512) 277-3166 or contact us online to speak with one of our experienced adoption attorneys.
+Our team will take the time to listen to your story, explain your options, and help you make the best decisions for your family.